Regina Wascana Plains

 Born and raised in Regina, Christine graduated from Miller High School after which she went on to earn her psychiatric nursing diploma from Wascana Institute.
 The next step in Christine’s professional life was to graduate from the Saskatchewan Police College.

-Christine served on the Saskatoon Police Service for three years before joining the Regina City Police.
+Christine served on the Saskatoon Police Service for three years before joining the Regina city police.
 Christine served in the Regina Police Association and the Saskatchewan Federation of Police Officers.
-In 2007, she was elected as President of the Regina Police Association and was the first woman in Canada to lead a major police association.
-Christine also rose through the ranks of the Regina City Police.
+In 2007, she was elected president of the Regina Police Association and was the first woman in Canada to lead a major police association.
+Christine also rose through the ranks of the Regina city police.

-For the past several years, along with fellow MLA Laura Ross, Christine has been hosting about 200 mentors and girls for an annual Self Esteem and Leadership event.
-Christine lives by the philosophy that “strong girls grow up to be strong women and strong women build strong communities”.
+For the past several years, along with fellow MLA Laura Ross, Christine has been hosting about 200 mentors and girls at an annual self-esteem and leadership event.
+Christine lives by the philosophy that “strong girls grow up to be strong women and strong women build strong communities.”

 Christine is married to Gary Massier and is the proud mother of Regan and Cameron.